aamistan/rollforlanguage-backend/docs/project-overview.md

-Here’s the fully prepared, ready-to-paste **`/docs/backend/project-overview.md`** with everything we’ve built so far:
+✅ Here’s the fully updated, ready-to-paste **`/docs/backend/project-overview.md`** with all the new RBAC and permissions system work included.

 ---